GfSE/SAF-Rhapsody-Profile/README.md

 * Create Physical Domains Views
 ### Step 4
 Click on the relevant Viewpoint to generate the diagram.
 The toolbar is available if the dedicated Perspective is selected according to the domain.

+### Step 5
+* Use the context menue as well to create model elements with ease.
+* Use Add --> Add New Model Element.
+* Press CTRL + Space Bar to filter the list of model elements.
+* A new model elements will be added to the location of last selected model of the browser